 For instance, Tide is designed for families with young children whose clothes get very dirty and stained.
 Their slogans, which change slightly over the years, all emphasize Tide as a tough stain remover for clothes.
 Meanwhile, Cheer targets career families without small children with its emphasis on protecting your clothes and their bright colors.
 Other detergents target other segments of detergent consumers.
 P&G successfully maintains different products for different segments across several product categories, including diapers.

 Understanding the market, segments within a market, and developing a deep understanding of those segments you choose (your target market(s)) requires extensive market research.
-We often refer to target markets as Personas and we build out stereotypical individuals representing our target market that includes both demographics and psychographics (and maybe even geographics).
+We often refer to target markets as Personas and we build out stereotypical individuals representing our target market that includes both demographics and psychographics (and maybe even geographic).
+For an example, check out this graphic.

 Reach and frequency